rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 To install the SGX Integration Hub, follow these steps:

 1. Copy the Integration Hub installation binary to the /root/ directory.

+2. Create Integrated Hub Service user account and Roles.
+A sample script is provided in the appendix section for reference

-2. Create the ihub.env installation answer file in /root/ directory as below
+3. Create the ihub.env installation answer file in /root/ directory as below

 ​           IHUB_SERVICE_USERNAME =< IHUB service user username >